ffavela/esets/README.md

 numbers refer to different elements even if the "error" is only one.

-That number (`h`) when storing it may look like a relatively small file this is actually a prelude of what is comming next.
+That number (`h`) when storing it may look like a relatively small file this is actually a prelude of what is coming next.

 ## TODO: